JedLee6/Top150-LeetCode-Quick-Review-Notes/08_Linked_List/057_LinkedList_141._Linked_List_Cycle.md

 public class Solution {
     public boolean hasCycle(ListNode head) {
         if (head == null) return false;
-        ListNode slow = head; // Moves one step at a time ListNode fast = head.next; // Moves two steps at a time while (slow != fast) {
+        ListNode slow = head; // Start at the starting ListNode, then move one step at each time ListNode fast = head.next; // Move one step ahead initially, then move two steps at each time
+        //As the condition is to check if slow is not equal to fast, so two pointers should start at different node while (slow != fast) {
-            if (fast == null || fast.next == null) {
+            // Check If fast pointer reaches the end if (fast == null || fast.next == null) {
-                return false; // No cycle if fast pointer reaches the end }
+                return false; // If so, which means no cycle found }
-            slow = slow.next;
-            fast = fast.next.next;
+            slow = slow.next; // Move one step at each time fast = fast.next.next; // Move two steps at each time }
+        // Cycle detected when slow and fast meet return true;
     }
-        return true; // Cycle detected when slow and fast meet }
 }
 ```